Post2Fix/TerminAWake/README.md

 ### Save the app to your Downloads folder

-- Click the green 'Code' button (top right) and select ['Download Zip', or downbload with this link.](https://github.com/Post2Fix/TerminAWake/archive/refs/heads/modularity-revert.zip) (Make sure to save it into your Downloads folder!)
+- Click the green 'Code' button (top right) and select ['Download Zip', or use this link](https://github.com/Post2Fix/TerminAWake/archive/refs/heads/modularity-revert.zip).
+(Save it to the Downloads folder!)

 ### Setup by pasting a single command